Nausea and Vomiting (PDQ®)

 The most common causes of nausea and vomiting are:

-Nausea and vomiting are more likely to occur if the patient:
+Nausea and vomiting are more likely if the patient:

-- Experienced severe episodes of nausea and vomiting after past chemotherapy sessions.
+- Had severe or frequent periods of nausea and vomiting after past chemotherapy sessions.

 - Is female.